 If you learn some of these key travel phrases, you will be able to interact with locals, deal with various situations, and have a much more enjoyable and authentic experience during your trip.

-There are many great sources these days to learn travel phrases for the country you are going.
-You can listen to songs, movies, books, and even watching a popular TV show from the country on Youtube.
+There are many great sources these days to learn travel phrases for the country you are going to.
+You can listen to songs, movies, books, and even watch a popular TV show from the country on Youtube.

 Some of my favorite applications for learning languages are listed below:

 - Google Translate: This is a free application that will translates your spoken words into the target language.
 This application is perfect to add all the travel expressions I listed below.

 - Michel Thomas Method: One time payment application that provides visual and auditory feedback to the language your are learning.
 This application goes more into depth for conversational tasks, but is very easy to follow.
 I was able to learn Greek rather quickly using this application.